 - is limited to no more than 20 percent of the total course work on the student’s Plan of Study form;

-- is from a regionally accredited institution in the U.S. or an overseas institution that is recognized by its country’s Ministry of Education as a graduate degree granting institution; and
+- is from a regionally accredited institution in the U.S. or an overseas institution that is recognized by its country’s Ministry of Education as a graduate degree granting institution.

 Credit Toward a Second Master’s Degree

-A student who has completed one master’s degree at the University of Missouri or elsewhere may, upon recommendation of the advisor and approval by the academic program’s director of graduate studies and the Office of Graduate Studies, present a maximum of eight hours of credit earned in the previous program toward a second master’s degree.
+A student who has completed one master’s degree at the University of Missouri or elsewhere may, upon recommendation of the advisor and approval by the academic program’s director of graduate studies and the Graduate School, present a maximum of nine hours of credit earned in the previous program toward a second master’s degree.

 Forming a Master’s Thesis Committee

-When a thesis is required for completion of a master’s degree, the student is required to submit a Request for Thesis Committee (M2 form) or a dual-masters Request for Thesis Committee (DM2 form) for approval by the academic program’s director of graduate studies and the office of Graduate Studies by the end of the student’s second semester.
-A thesis committee is composed of three members of the MU faculty: a major advisor from the academic program, a second reader from the academic program and an outside reader who is a member of the graduate faculty from a different MU graduate program.
+When a thesis is required for completion of a master’s degree, the student is required to submit a Request for Thesis Committee (M2 form) or a dual-masters Request for Thesis Committee (DM2 form) for approval by the academic program’s director of graduate studies and the Graduate School by the end of the student’s second semester.
+A thesis committee is composed of three members of the MU faculty: a major advisor from the academic program, a second reader from the academic program and either a third reader from the academic program or an outside reader who is a member of the graduate faculty from a different MU graduate program.